"...And Ladies of the Club": Success

 One local library patron, in returning the book, told the librarian that it was the greatest novel she had ever read.
 Another patron, Grace Sindell, overheard this and checked the book out herself.
 After reading it, she agreed with the assessment and called her son Gerald in Hollywood.
 He was at first reluctant to look at the book, believing that anything that was that good would already be taken.
 Unable to find a copy in California, he ordered one directly from the publisher and agreed that it had great potential.
 He convinced his Hollywood friend Stanley Corwin of the same and the two purchased movie, TV and republication rights.
+No film or television based upon the novel was ever produced.
 They sought literary representation from Owen Laster, literary head of the William Morris Agency, who read the book and also believed it was of considerable importance.
 Laster held an auction for the book, which was won by G. P. Putnam's Sons to republish the book.
 Before republication, the Book-of-the-Month club chose Ladies as their main selection.
 Suddenly, Santmyer and her novel were a media sensation, including front-page coverage in the New York Times.
 The paperback edition, published by Berkley Books in 1985, sold more than 2 million copies between June and September, making it the best-selling paperback in history at the time.